WDWS: Early years

 David W. Stevick, publisher of The News-Gazette, had applied for a license in 1935, and his wife Helen and daughter Marajen continued the project.
 They named the station WDWS in his honor.
-In 1937, WDWS became a CBS Radio Network affiliate.
-It carried CBS's line up of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
+In 1937, WDWS affiliated with the CBS Radio Network; it carried CBS's line up of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".

 In 1949, WDWS added an FM station at 97.5 MHz.
-For most of its early years, WDWS-FM simulcast the programming of WDWS 1400.
+For most of its early years, WDWS-FM simulcast the programming of WDWS AM.
 In 1988 it switched its call sign to WHMS-FM to establish a separate identity.

 Fighting Illini

-WDWS-AM-FM are the flagship stations for Illinois Fighting Illini football and basketball games, a role that WDWS 1400 has held throughout its history.
+WDWS and WHMS-FM are the flagship stations for Illinois Fighting Illini football and basketball games, a role that WDWS has held throughout its history.
 Longtime sports director Jim Turpin also doubled as the radio voice of the Illini from 1960 until 2002.
 WDWS also airs the Illini women's basketball, volleyball, and baseball games exclusively.

 WDWS was the east central Illinois network affiliate for the St. Louis Cardinals baseball broadcasts from when it signed on until 2010.
-WDWS broadcast the Chicago Cubs in 2011, however Cubs games moved to country music station 105.9 WGKC in 2012.
+WDWS broadcast the Chicago Cubs in 2011, however Cubs games moved to WGKC in 2012.
 WDWS later became an affiliate of the Chicago White Sox Radio Network.

 CBS Radio Network

-WDWS has been a CBS Radio affiliate for its entire history, except for a period from 2001 to 2009 when it was affiliated with ABC News Radio.
+WDWS has been a CBS Radio Network affiliate for its entire history, except for a period from 2001 to 2009 when it was affiliated with ABC News Radio.
 The station carried The Rush Limbaugh Show from 1997 until his death in 2021.
 Limbaugh's replacement, The Clay Travis and Buck Sexton Show is now heard in middays.
 The Sean Hannity Show was added in 2009.

 WDWS's morning program is called "Penny for Your Thoughts."
 The show, formerly hosted by Jim Turpin, and later by Brian Barnhart, is known for its unique open-line call-in format.